Connect with us

 Dolby Atmos-enabled speakers use up-firing drivers to bounce sound off the ceiling for height effects.
 This diagram shows a 5.1.2 Dolby Atmos system with up-firing speakers built into the front left and right speaker cabinets.

 Ceilings up to about 12 feet in height can work well with reflective speakers.
 If you’ve got vaulted ceilings, very high ceilings or textured ceilings then you’ll be better off with in-ceiling or on-ceiling speakers.
-If your ceilings are really high, then consider height speakers mounted on brackets high on the front and rear walls aimed down toward the listeners or even artistically designed pendant speakers that hang down from above.
+If your ceilings are really high, then consider height speakers mounted on brackets high on the front, side and/or rear walls aimed down toward the listeners or even artistically designed pendant speakers that hang down from above.

 Dolby Atmos 5.1.2 speaker packages are available from companies such as Klipsch, Polk, Monoprice, Focal, Monitor Audio and others.
 These bundles typically include upward-firing height modules which are either built into the front left and right speakers or come as separate small add-on speakers that sit on top of your front left and right speakers.
 5.1.4-channel bundles are similar, with upward-firing height channels on both the front and rear speakers.
 If you want to do a 5.1.4 setup, make sure your receiver supports it.
 It will need to have nine built in amplifier channels in order to support a 5.1.4 channel Dolby Atmos configuration.